ICPIT : The International Council & Community of PsychoCorporal (Bodymind) Integration Trainers and Practitioners

 - The vision in which psychic suffering is not reduced to a pathology, but is seen as a passage in the process of individuation of the individual

-Bodymind Integration can be defined from several angles (By Dirk Marivoet)
+Bodymind Integration can be defined from several angles

 - As an existential approach, it deals with whatever aspect of a given individual — body symptoms, sensations, feelings, images, thoughts, subtle energy, spirituality — is most accessible in this moment as a way of making contact.

-- As a Body Psychotherapeutic approach, a Counselling approach, a Self Development approach it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance and equilibrium.
+it is a powerful way of making a profound and authentic contact with the Self in order to restore and promote energy balance and equilibrium.
 The therapeutic alliance in Bodymind Integration is the powerful joining of forces which energizes and supports the long, difficult, and frequently painful work of life changing healing & transformation.
 The conception of the practitioner here is not of a disinterested observer-technician but of a fully alive human companion for the client.